 My dissertation research, advised by Dr. Limin Peng, aims to improve the understanding of heterogeneity in chronic disease population.
-Technically, we incorporate empirical disease subgroup (or latent class) information in survival analysis to make reasonable inferences about associations between disease subgroups and survival outcomes.
-We devote to design methods for complex clinical data with multiple folds of challenges, including subgroup misclassification, longitudinal markers, missing survival outcomes, and competing risks.
-Our work collaborates with Goizueta Alzheimer’s Disease Research Center at Emory University.
+We devote to developing latent class analysis methods for complex clinical data with multiple folds of challenges, including latent class uncertainty, missing failure types of competing risks, informative cluster size of longitudinal markers, model selection, and computational issues.
+Our work applies to mild cognitive impairment (MCI) research led by our collaborators from Goizueta Alzheimer’s Disease Research Center at Emory University.

-As graduate research assistant, I also work with Dr. Tianwei Yu on batch effect adjustment for RNA-seq data.
-Our approach realizes batch effect correction in two steps, first in distance matrix level (published on Bioinformatics), then in count matrix level (available on bioRxiv) .
+As graduate research assistant, I worked with Dr. Tianwei Yu on batch effect adjustment for RNA-seq data from fall 2016 to spring 2020.
+Our approach realizes batch effect correction in two steps, first in distance matrix level (paper on Bioinformatics), then in count matrix level (paper on Bioinformatics) .
 R packages that implement our methods are available on GitHub (QuantNorm, scBatch).

 I am enjoying my PhD life with strong curiosity being satisfied.